Plantar fasciitis: Pathophysiology

-The cause of plantar fasciitis is poorly understood and appears to have several contributing factors.
 The plantar fascia is a thick fibrous band of connective tissue that originates from the medial tubercle and anterior aspect of the heel bone.
-From there, the fascia extends along the sole of the foot before inserting at the base of the toes and supports the arch of the foot.
+From there, the fascia extends along the sole before inserting at the base of the toes and supports the arch.

-Plantar fasciitis is a non-inflammatory condition of the plantar fascia.
-Within the last decade, studies have observed microscopic anatomical changes indicating that plantar fasciitis is due to a non-inflammatory structural breakdown of the plantar fascia rather than an inflammatory process.
+Plantar fasciitis is a non-inflammatory condition.
+Studies reported microscopic anatomical changes indicating that plantar fasciitis is due to a non-inflammatory structural breakdown of the plantar fascia, leading to calls rename the condition.

-Many in the academic community have stated that the condition should be renamed plantar fasciosis in light of these newer findings.
 Repetitive microtrauma (small tears) appears to cause a structural breakdown of the plantar fascia.
-Microscopic examination of the plantar fascia often shows myxomatous degeneration, connective tissue calcium deposits, and disorganized collagen fibers.
+Microscopic examination shows myxomatous degeneration, connective tissue calcium deposits, and disorganized collagen fibers.

-Disruptions in the plantar fascia's normal mechanical movement during standing and walking (known as the Windlass mechanism) place excess strain on the calcaneal tuberosity and seem to contribute to the development of plantar fasciitis.
-Other studies have also suggested that plantar fasciitis is not due to the inflamed plantar fascia but maybe a tendon injury involving the flexor digitorum brevis muscle located immediately deep to the plantar fascia.
+Disruptions in normal mechanical movement during standing and walking (known as the Windlass mechanism) place excess strain on the calcaneal tuberosity and may contribute to symptom development.
+Other studies have suggested that plantar fasciitis may be a tendon injury involving the flexor digitorum brevis muscle located immediately above the plantar fascia.